INFORMATION FOR OUTGOING STUDENTS PARTICIPATING IN ERASMUS BILATERAL EXCHANGE OR FREE MOVER PROGRAMME

 2. If students have difficulty in finding suitable courses within the Bachelor studies offer at the host university, it is possible for them to enrol in courses within the Master studies offer.

-Documents to be collected by students from the Dean’s Office before the mobility:
+Documents to be collected by students from the Bachelor Studies Dean’s Office before the mobility (the student takes the documents from the Dean's Office only when they are correctly filled):

 1. An original of the Learning Agreement signed by the Bachelors Studies Deputy Dean.